OYOOCALEX2022/A-CALCULATOR/README.md

 # A-CALCULATOR
 This is a modern calculator.
-Solves Mathematical operations like division, multiplicatin, subtraction and addition.
+Solves Mathematical operations like division, multiplication, subtraction and addition.